frizadiga/dotfiles/README.md

 - alt-tab
   - ~/Library/Preferences/com.lwouis.alt-tab-macos.plist

-all symlinking mechanism done by my internal tooling feel free use your own solution
+All symlinking mechanisms are done by my internal tooling.
+If you want to reproduce, feel free to use your own solution.